 You can configure listener options using the management console or management CLI.

 To configure them using the management console:

-- Navigate to Configuration → Subsystems → Web/HTTP - Undertow → HTTP → and click View.
+- Navigate to Configuration → Subsystems → Web (Undertow) → Server.

-- Select the HTTP Server tab, then select the server you want to configure and click View.
+- Select the server you want to configure and click View.

-- In the left menu, select type of listener to configure, for example HTTP Listener, and select the listener in the table.
+- In the left menu, select Listener then select the type of listener to configure, for example HTTP Listener, and select the listener in the table.

-- Modify the options you want to configure, and click Save.
+- CLick Edit, modify the options you want to configure, and click Save.